 If you want to go one better, shop locally at the farmers market, green grocer, baker, butcher and fishmonger.
 This will really boost your eco creds by avoiding the carbon miles.
 Some markets or grocers sell milk in glass containers, which tastes so much better.
 You could also look for local glass-bottle milk deliveries.
 Try bringing your own containers for meat and cheese.

 Want to really nail the plastic-free shop?
 Look for a grocery shop with a bulk section to grab nuts, dried fruits, flours, seeds, muesli or tea.
 You simply scoop out the amount you need into your own containers or bags.
-These stores are rapidly gaining popularity with new ones popping up across major UK cities, and some Planet Organic and Wholefoods stores also have bulk sections.
+These stores are rapidly gaining popularity with new ones popping up across major UK cities, and there are now many zero waste shops in London.
 Embrace the package free foods that are available.
 Eating whole foods is much healthier!